-Be gentle and kind to yourself

-- Some people are natural athletes and others are not.
-Some enjoy exercise and some don't.
-If you avoid exercise because"you're not in shape", or "you are not good", take it one step at a time.
-No one is too old to reconnect with their body. - If you are starting exercise after a period of being inactive, do so gradually.
-Don't expect to pick up where you left off. - Exercise should be fun!
-Take the opportunity to let go, shake away the bad juju. - Laugh a bit!
+Be gentle and Have patience and Adjust and adapt kind to yourself never give up Some people are natural If you realize you do not like Start with activities you are familiar with, but explore new athletes and others are not. an activity, let it go, try things as well.
+Some enjoy exercise and something different. some don't.
+If you avoid Track your activities in a If taking classes, ask for exercise because"you're not headache diary or a calendar. adaptations to your needs. in shape", or "you are not Observe and record how you good", take it one step at a feel after exercise.
+Explore different types of time.
+No one is too old to workouts or activities to fit reconnect with their body.
+Try to exercise regularly.
+Aim your energy/pain level for for short, more frequent that day.
+If you are starting exercise sessions. after a period of being Try online programs. inactive, do so gradually.
+Respect your limits, but dare YouTube has tons of Don't expect to pick up to push yourself a bit.
+You'll resources that are free. where you left off. see that the limits will change over time and allow Exercise should be fun!
+Work with a kinesiologist or more movement.
+Take the opportunity to let physio therapist to adapt and find what works for you. go, shake away the bad juju.
+Celebrate your successes and persistence!
+Discuss with your healthcare Laugh a bit! provider for any medical If you need to take a break limitations and also for a while, try again when reassurance and you are feeling up to it. encouragement.